Static application security testing: Overview

-The rise of web applications entailed testing them: Verizon Data Breach reports in 2016 that 40% of all data breaches use web application vulnerabilities.

-As well as external security validations, there is a rise in focus on internal threats.
+The rise of web applications entailed testing them: Verizon Data Breach reported in 2016 that 40% of all data breaches use web application vulnerabilities.
+Both external security validations and a focus on internal threats have risen.
 The Clearswift Insider Threat Index (CITI) has reported that 92% of their respondents in a 2015 survey said they had experienced IT or security incidents in the previous 12 months and that 74% of these breaches were originated by insiders.
 Lee Hadlington categorized internal threats in 3 categories: malicious, accidental, and unintentional.
 Mobile applications' explosive growth implies securing applications earlier in the development process to reduce malicious code development.

 SAST strengths

 The earlier a vulnerability is fixed in the SDLC, the cheaper it is to fix.
 Costs to fix in development are 10 times lower than in testing, and 100 times lower than in production.
 SAST tools run automatically, either at the code level or application-level and do not require interaction.
 When integrated into a CI/CD context, SAST tools can be used to automatically stop the integration process if critical vulnerabilities are identified.

-Because the tool scans the entire source-code, it can cover 100% of it, while dynamic application security testing covers its execution possibly missing part of the application, or unsecured configuration in configuration files.
+Another advantage over other types of testing is that SAST tools scan the entire source code, while dynamic application security testing tools cover its execution, possibly missing part of the application or unsecured configuration in configuration files.

 SAST tools can offer extended functionalities such as quality and architectural testing.
-There is a direct correlation between the quality and the security.
+There is a direct correlation between software quality and security.
 Bad quality software is also poorly secured software.

 SAST weaknesses

-Even though developers are positive about the usage of SAST tools, there are different challenges to the adoption of SAST tools by developers.
+Even though developers are positive about the usage of SAST tools, there are different challenges to their adoption.
+As an example, research shows that despite the long output generated by these tools, they may lack usability.

 With Agile Processes in software development, early integration of SAST generates many bugs, as developers using this framework focus first on features and delivery.